sourav-bz/sourav-bz/README.md

 I have worked as a Product Engineer with multiple startups in my past life.

 ### What I’m working on now 🚀
-Since last 1 year (2024), I’ve been focused on building tools that help people develop autonomous robots.
+Since last 1 year (2024), I’ve been focused on building tools that will help people develop autonomous robots.
 One such project is **[Rigit.io](https://rigit.io)**, a step toward making robotics development more accessible.

 ### 🏗️ Projects (Latest first)